Skip to Content

 Here are the keys to carbonara success:

-• DO slowly render the pork fat: Particularly if you’re using guanciale, LOTS of fat will come out when you sauté it and you’ll need that rendered fat to make the sauce work.
-So, browning the cured pork over medium heat instead of high heat is important because that slightly lower heat will allow more fat to render out, and that’s a good thing!
-The cooked cured pork will be a bit chewy rather than crisp, and that’s perfect in this case.
+• DO slowly render the fat from the guanciale: Particularly if you’re using guanciale, LOTS of fat will come out when you sauté it.
+You need that rendered fat to make the carbonara sauce work.
+So, brown the cured pork over medium heat instead of high heat is important.
+Slightly lower heat allows more fat to render out.

-• Do NOT scramble the egg yolks: This is the scariest thing about making carbonara.
-Everyone is scared that they’re going to scramble the eggs and ruin everything.
-First of all, just relax.
-Secondly, keep the phrase “gentle heat,” in mind as you cook.
+• Do NOT scramble the egg yolks: When making carbonara sauce, everyone is scared that they’re going to scramble the eggs.
+Focus on “gentle heat,” as you cook.
 Go gentle with the heat and you should be OK.

-pasta carbonara topped with flaky salt and Romano in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale
+pasta carbonara topped with flaky salt and Parmesan in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale

 Carbonara FAQs

 • How do I store leftovers?
-Leftover carbonara is a rarity in my house, but you can store any leftovers in the fridge for up to three days.
-Reheat it very gently in a pan over medium-low heat until it’s warmed through.
+Leftover carbonara can be stored in the fridge for up to three days.
+Reheat it gently in a pan over medium-low heat until it’s warmed through.

 • Are the eggs in pasta carbonara raw?
-The eggs in carbonara sauce are not fully cooked, so you’ll need to decide if that is OK with you, and you will definitely want to use the very best-quality eggs you can buy!
-If you need to avoid eggs that are not cooked all the way through, you might love our Cacio e Pepe pasta recipe, which is similarly creamy but is made without eggs.
+The eggs in carbonara sauce are not fully cooked, so you’ll need to decide if that is OK with you.
+If you need to avoid eggs that are not cooked all the way through, you might love creamy Cacio e Pepe instead.

 • What to serve with carbonara: It’s nice to serve a salad on the side (maybe a Simple Butter Lettuce Salad) to lighten up a rich meal.